rankutah/blog/sites/rank-utah/content/services/local-marketing.md

 {{< col card="false" bg="blue-100" darkbg="gray-800" y="start" >}}
 ## How it Works
+You don’t have to manage anything.
+This is done for you.

-1. Check where you show up today (Maps, listings, and your profile)
+1. We review where you show up today (maps, listings, and your profiles)
-2. Pick the main searches to focus on (services + cities)
+2. We choose the main searches to focus on (services + cities)
-3. Fix and improve your Google Business Profile
+3. We update and improve your Google Business Profile
-4. Clean up key listings so your info matches everywhere
+4. We update Apple Maps/Bing and clean up key listings so your info matches everywhere
-5. Send a simple monthly report (calls, clicks, visibility)
+5. We send a simple monthly report (calls, clicks, visibility)
-6. Keep building trust with reviews and better coverage

 ## FAQ
 {{< faqs openFirst="false" >}}
-### What is Local SEO?
-Local SEO helps your business show up in Google’s local results and on Maps.
-It focuses on improving your Google Business Profile, business listings and directories, local keywords, your website pages, and reviews so nearby customers can find and contact you.

-### How long until I see results?
-You can often see movement in 4–12 weeks, with stronger gains over 3–6 months.
-Timelines depend on your starting point, competition, and service area.
-Quick wins typically include GBP fixes, category/keyword alignment, and getting reviews from previous customers.

 ### What do you do each month?
-Monthly work includes improving the Google Business Profile (categories, services, descriptions, photos), keeping listings accurate across major directories, aligning profiles and content to local keywords, and reporting calls and clicks.
+Monthly work is done for you.
+It includes ongoing keyword research and optimization based on rankings, updates and improvements to your Google Business Profile, Apple Maps, Bing Places, and directory listings, plus a monthly report so you can see how things are progressing.

 ### Do I need a long‑term contract?
 No. Plans are month‑to‑month.
-Priorities and monthly work are agreed up front so it’s clear what’s happening and why.

 ### How much does it cost?
 Plans start at $199/mo.
 See the full details on the [Pricing](/pricing) page.